Megan Waldrep

 You fill the days with handheld walks on the beach, hiking, and homemade Thai dinners while doing your best to ignore the imaginary clock ticking away moments until you have to say goodbye.

 Then, just like that, it’s time.
-Time to make your way back to the terminal for departing flights.

-The butterflies that once occupied your stomach days earlier morph into a giant lump in your throat.
-Sucking back tears as your car edges towards Point Mugu, Venice, then LAX, they squeeze your hand because they feel it, too.
-You shrug your shoulders to say, “What else can we do?”
+Sucking back tears as your car edges towards LAX, he’ll squeeze your hand because he feels it, too.
+You both shrug your shoulders to say, “What else can we do?”

 And just like that, we settle into us.
 And continue to dance right where we left off. 🐟